MattHondrakis/MattHondrakis/README.md

 - 🌱 I’m currently learning Data Science on datacamp.com and receiving my BS in Applied Mathematics from City College of New York
 - 📫 How to reach me: hondrakma@gmail.com

 PS.
-Almost none of my analysis of data are complete.
+I tend to jump from one data set to the next!